 If Osama bin Laden comes inside Afghanistan, which is the writ of my mandate, because I’m the ISAF commander here, we certainly would go after trying to capture him alive and bring him to justice.
 I think that is something that is understood by everyone.

-Washington, losing its collective mind:
+Now here's Washington, losing its collective mind:

 - Holder 'Just Can't Win' Spencer Ackerman shrugs, "Eric Holder just can’t win.
 Admittedly, the question of what to do with bin Laden has been sadly hypothetical since the al-Qaeda leader’s 2001 escape from Tora Bora.
 But it’s still surprising to hear two senior officials in the best positions to provide guidance give diametrically opposed answers."